infraxys-modules/infraxys-by-example/modules/infraxys-a-to-z/02-velocity-attributes/README.md

 - Open the Modules-tab in the right Utils-slider.
 - Copy the packet "Display message" from the previous example and paste it using the context-menu of the "Packets"-item under your exercise-module.
-- Rename it from "Display message 2" to "Velocity example" and click "Save".
+- Rename it from "Display message1" to "Velocity example" and click "Save".

 #### display_message attribute